Lou1sL/gba-io/README.md

 | gba-io-rom | The GBA ROM that is going to be deployed in to the FPGA SDRAM and be executed by the GBA console.
 It can actively read video/sound feed from cartridge ROM, and write keypad input feed to the cartridge SRAM. (both are located in the SDRAM of the FPGA development board) |
 | gba-io-app | A Windows application that interacts with the FPGA device through the USB driver.
 It opens up a websocket server locally, allowing other program to access the inputs and outputs of the GBA console.
 It also supports sending the PC's display and system sound outputs to the GBA LCD and audio outputs, and receiving the GBA keypad input as the PC's keyboard or mouse input.
 The CYUSB driver is required, ideally it will be automatically installed by Windows. |

-### Prior to Development
+### Prior to Build

 #### gba-io-cart-slot-connector & gba-io-fpga

-I'm using the JLC for the PCB, and Vivado for the FPGA design.
+I'm using the JLCPCB for the edge connector, and Vivado for the FPGA design.

 Since there are many FPGA board floating around, and I'm using a not so common one.
 You might need to customize the gba-io-cart-slot-connector based on the port defination of your own FPGA board to suit your need, the same goes with the gba-io-fpga project too, you may need to update the Constraints file or the DDR3 Memory Interface based on your own board's spec.
 Anyway, here's the spec of what I've been using: